 Saving money while you help save the planet - is there any downside?

-The couple have set a precedent that seems well worth following for the average consumer: make the switch now and see the benefits in the medium/long-term.
+The couple has set a precedent that seems well worth following for the average consumer: make the switch now and see the benefits in the medium/long term.

 As one recent BBC article made clear, improving energy efficiency within our households has actually done more to help the environment than the switch to renewable energy.

-Compare this to the estimated 95 TWh cut by substituting fossil fuels to renewables in the same time.
+Compare this to the estimated 95 TWh cut by substituting fossil fuels for renewables at the same time.

 While both solutions are needed to make the necessary changes to fight global warming, the switch over to LEDs is a practical step every single one of us can make.